1,500 active-duty soldiers placed on standby for possible deployment to Minneapolis

 "We are doing the work to keep people safe in our city, and, specifically, it is our local police officers, it is the state of Minnesota and our governor," Minneapolis Mayor Jacob Frey said on "Face the Nation with Margaret Brennan" on Sunday.
 "We are doing everything possible to keep the peace, notwithstanding this occupying force that has quite literally invaded our city."

-In addition to the immigration agents, Mr. Trump on Thursday threatened to invoke the Insurrection Act, a centuries-old law that would allow him to send federal troops into Minneapolis.
+In addition to the recent surge of immigration agents, Mr. Trump on Thursday threatened to invoke the Insurrection Act, a law dating back to the 1790s that would allow him to send federal troops into Minneapolis.
 The president said he would invoke the act if Minnesota politicians "don't obey the law and stop the professional agitators and insurrectionists from attacking the Patriots of I.C.E., who are only trying to do their job."

 That move could catalyze a major escalation in the tensions between Minnesota officials and the federal government, which had already sent thousands of federal law enforcement agents to the state in recent weeks as part of the Trump administration's immigration crackdown.